 Source: Kay Earls, eHow Contributor, updated March 24, 2010

 Wood from all Pinus species is considered a softwood.
 It is generally fast growing, takes nails well, and is heavily used in construction.
-Heart pine is a common name for two species of Southern Yellow Pine, the Longleaf Pine (Pinus Palustris) and Loblolly Pine (P. taeda)
+Heart of pine is a common name for two species of Southern Yellow Pine, the Longleaf Pine (Pinus Palustris) and Loblolly Pine (P. taeda).

 Anatomy of a Tree